dlinox/link-share-api/README.md

 ## API description

-node --watch app.js ** //ask evelin what does this means (--Ana) It´s the same as nodemon but without dependency//

-- API that allows:
+- It is a website where users post entries on links.

+- Each entry has title, description, url.

+- Each entry can be voted with a score between 1 and 5.

+- In more detail, this API allows the following actions:
     - registration
-    - annonimus registration (limited to register and vote)
+    - anonymous registration (limited to register and vote)
     - share links (URL, title, description)
     - see history of posting
     - erase a post